 The ratio of zinc and copper in the hair strands also has an impact.
 If out of balance (ie. too much zinc, too little copper) the hair curls up more easily.

 However, the bottom line is that 85-95% of beard curliness can be ascribed to your genetics, beard cowlicks and all that you know.
-Which is why the best approach is to either let it curl up and own the look, or use external methods (like beard straightening iron, washing, blow-drying, etc) to keep it straighten the facial hair naturally.
+Which is why the best approach is to either let it curl up and own the look, or use external methods (like beard straightening iron, washing, blow-drying, etc) to straighten the facial hair.

 1. Wash with Beard Shampoo & Conditioner